joelabreurojas/ProVAI/.github/ISSUE_TEMPLATE/research_spike.md

 ---
 name: "🔬 Research Spike"
 title: "[RESEARCH]: "
-description: "A time-boxed investigation into a new technology or approach."
+about: "A time-boxed investigation into a new technology or approach."
 labels: ["type:research"]
 ---